Caithness City Guide

 The Gaelic name for Caithness, Gallaibh, means “among the strangers” (referring to the Norse).
 The name of the Catti survives in the Gaelic name for eastern Sutherland, Cataibh, and in the old Gaelic name for Shetland, Innse Chat.

-9 Best things to See in Caithness
+- 9 Best places to See in Caithness

 This website uses affiliate links which earn a small commission at no additional cost to you.